 Killarney National Park and Muckross House

-Ireland’s premier tourist destination, Killarney is as well known for its warm hospitality as it is for its world-famous lakes and spectacular mountain views.
-Indulge in a hearty Irish breakfast or a bowl of organic porridge at loved-by-the-locals café ‘Revive,’ before taking a stroll through Killarney National Park, home to a plethora of flora and fauna, including the only red deer in Ireland.
-Situated further into the park is historic Muckross House, a nineteenth-century Victorian mansion with beautiful gardens, which once played host to Queen Victoria herself.
-The guided tour of the house comes highly-rated and is well worth taking.
+Killarney is as well-known for its warm, Irish hospitality as it is for its spectacular lakes and mountain views.
+Stroll through Killarney National Park, home to a diverse world of flora and fauna, including the only red deer in Ireland.
+Situated further into the park is Muckross House, a 19th-century Victorian mansion with luscious gardens; it once was host to Queen Victoria.
+Tour the house and imagine the stories of people who came through her doors, dined, fought,, and loved here.

-Sitting in the shadow of mountains on the banks of Lough Leane, Ross Castle is worth visiting for its picturesque setting alone, even if the guided tour, which is available from April to October, is not on offer.
-An example of an ancient medieval stronghold, Ross Castle dates from as far back as the fifteenth century, and was once home to an Irish Chieftain by the name of O’ Donoghue Ross.
-From Ross Castle, take a boat out onto the lake and visit Innisfallen Island which is home to ancient monastic ruins dating all the way back to the seventh century.
+In the shadow of mountains, on the banks of Lough Leane, Ross Castle has a mind-boggling setting.
+A medieval stronghold, Ross Castle dates from the 15th century, and was once home to an Irish Chieftain named O’ Donoghue Ross.
+From Ross Castle, take a boat onto the lake and visit Innisfallen Island; it has ancient monastic ruins, built in the 7th century.

 The Gap of Dunloe

-A prime example of a traditional Irish town, award-winning Kenmare is as well-known for its rainbow-coloured buildings as it is for its unique charm.
-Along with winning Ireland’s prestigious Tidy Towns competition in 2000, this picturesque town, which was founded as a plantation town in 1670, was also awarded the title of Kerry’s first Heritage Town by the Irish Tourist Board, Bord Failte.
-While in Kenmare, take in the breathtaking views of Kenmare Bay and visit Kenmare Stone Circle, which dates back to the Bronze Age.
+A traditional Irish town, Kenmare is known for rainbow-colored buildings, unique charm, and fine food.
+Founded as a plantation town in 1670, picturesque Kenmare has won the titles of Irish Tidy Town and was named Kerry’s first Heritage Town by the Irish Tourist Board.
+While in Kenmare, enjoy the breathtaking views of Kenmare Bay and visit Kenmare Stone Circle, which dates back to the Bronze Age.

-Famous as a favourite holiday spot of silent movie star Charlie Chaplin, this pretty Irish town by the sea pays homage to its most famous visitor via a dedicated statue and annual themed-festival, which celebrates the very best of comedy via movie screenings, workshops, street entertainment and more.
-Along with gift shops, great places to eat and drink and views that stretch for miles out to sea, Waterville is also home to two top-class golf courses.
+A favorite holiday spot of film star, Charlie Chaplin, this pretty Irish town by the sea celebrates the best of comedy with movie screenings, workshops, street entertainment, crafts, and food stalls.
+Along with gift shops, there are unique places to eat and drink here.
+With views that stretch for miles across the sea, Waterville also has two top-rated golf courses.

 The Skellig Islands

-Ever since these islands achieved worldwide fame due to an appearance in Star Wars: The Force Awakens, a trip to the Skellig Islands has been the number one destination for many travellers who tour the Ring of Kerry loop.
-Skellig Michael, which houses an ancient monastic site set two-hundred meters above the sea, is set to become even more popular due to a starring role in Star Wars: The Last Jedi, so book a trip now, while you still can.
+These islands achieved star quality after they appeared in the movie Star Wars: The Force Awakens.
+A trip to the Skellig Islands is the number one destination for many travelers who tour the Ring of Kerry.
+Skellig Michael, which has an ancient monastic site 600 feet above the sea, also appears in Star Wars: The Last Jedi!

 The Stone Forts at Cahersiveen